brant-hwang/hbm2ddl-column-position/README.md

 # Hibernate hbm2ddl with Column Position

->hibernate hbm2ddl is not supported column position. this is example of hbm2ddl column order position with custom Annotation.
+>hibernate hbm2ddl is not supported column position. this is example of hbm2ddl column position with custom Annotation.

 ## How to Run
 - execute JUnit test (SchemaGeneratorTest.java)